jliszka/jliszka.github.com/_drafts/exact-numeric-nth-derivatives.md

 \end{pmatrix}
 {% endmath %}

-Furthermore, they add, multiply and divide like dual numbers:
+Furthermore, they add, multiply and divide like dual numbers.

 {% math %}
 \begin{pmatrix}